nir9/welcome/README.md

 ## Setup

-I use Windows 10 as my primary OS and Debian Linux using WSL
+On my main laptop I use Windows 10 and Debian Linux using WSL On my small on the go laptop I use OpenBSD

 On Windows I use [LightWM](https://github.com/nir9/lightwm) which is a WIP open source tiling window manager I am working on.